Almost nine in ten (88%) have not donated to a user-funded website, new YouGov research finds. Only 8% have donated (the rest don’t know).

 It shows that a majority (53%) of donors provided funding because they “used the site so much that it would have been unfair not to” and just under half (46%) gave money because the site made an appeal while they were using it.
 Approaching a quarter (23%) made a donation as they saw it as their “duty” because they used the site.

-YouGov’s research reveals that many website donors have decent disposable income and are used to giving.
+YouGov’s research reveals that many website donors have decent disposable income and are used to give.
 Many are charity givers, being most likely to have donated between £51 and £100 in the past three months.
 Furthermore, they are also likely to be university educated and to have disposable income of £250-£499 a month.

 The report highlights the barriers that publishers face in seeking contributions from members of the public that have not yet donated – especially in trying to get donations for news-based websites.
 Not only do over half (51%) who haven’t given say that they would never donate to a website, but they are also more likely to use social networks as their main sources of news (53% say this is true of them)